Flooding pummels Yellowstone region, leaves many stranded

 Associated Press

-HELENA, Mont.
-(AP) — Floodwaters higher than any in more than a century tore through Yellowstone National Park and surrounding areas, sweeping away houses, washing out bridges and roads, stranding tourists and residents, and prompting frantic helicopter and raft rescues.
+RED LODGE, Mont.
+(AP) — Yellowstone National Park’s signature river reached an unprecedented level and unleashed floodwaters that tore through the surrounding areas, sweeping away houses, washing out bridges and roads, stranding tourists and residents, and prompting frantic helicopter and raft rescues.

 The flooding across parts of southern Montana and northern Wyoming from days of rain and a rapidly melting snowpack indefinitely closed one of the nation’s most iconic parks just as a summer tourist season that draws millions of visitors was ramping up.

+While no one has been reported killed or injured, waters were only starting to recede Tuesday and the full extent of the destruction wasn’t yet known.

-Gomez and her husband were among hundreds of tourists stuck in Gardiner, Montana, a town of about 800 residents at the north entrance to the park.
+Gomez and her husband were among hundreds of tourists stuck in Gardiner, Montana, a town of about 800 residents at the park’s north entrance.
 The town was cut off for more than a day until Tuesday afternoon, when crews managed to get part of a washed away two-lane road reopened.
 Officials warned that driving conditions were still dangerous.

 While the flooding can’t directly be attributed to climate change, it came as the Midwest and East Coast sizzle from a heat wave and other parts of the West burn from an early wildfire season amid a persistent drought that has increased the frequency and intensity of fires that are having broader impacts.
 Smoke from a fire in the mountains of Flagstaff, Arizona, could be seen in Colorado.

 “Will Yellowstone have a repeat of this in five or even 50 years?
 Maybe not, but somewhere will have something equivalent or even more extreme,” he said.
 “It was just this time last year we were talking about the heat dome over the Pacific Northwest.
-These extreme heat events are becoming more common.
-It’s not the same place every year.
-It isn’t going to be the same place every year.”
+These extreme heat events are becoming more common.”

 Heavy rain on top of melting mountain snow pushed the Yellowstone, Stillwater and Clarks Fork rivers to record levels Monday, according to the National Weather Service.